Norval E. Welch

 Norval E. Welch (c.
-1835 – September 30, 1864) was an American colonel who commanded the 16th Michigan Infantry Regiment during the American Civil War before being killed at the Battle of Peebles's Farm.
+1835 – September 30, 1864) was an American soldier who served as the commander of the 16th Michigan Infantry Regiment of the United States Army during the American Civil War.
+He took considerable criticism after ordering a partial withdrawal of his regiment while fighting at Little Round Top at the Battle of Gettysburg, though his gallantry the Battle of Peebles' Farm in 1864, where he was killed, served to rehabilitate his reputation.